vvylym/lemonade-tokio/crates/bench-utils/README.md

 - `start_server` / `stop_server`: spin up a binary via `cargo run --release`
   and tear it down cleanly once the benchmark finishes.
 - `warm_up_server`: poll an endpoint until the server is ready.
-- `bench_url`: register a Criterion bench that repeatedly issues GET requests.
+- `benchmark_server`: register a Criterion bench that repeatedly issues GET requests.

 Centralising these helpers keeps each benchmark focused on the scenario under test (e.g. health or work endpoints) instead of duplicating bootstrapping code.